z4gon/ice-attack-vfx-unity/README.md

 # Ice Attack VFX
-An ice attack vfx, 3D models for spikes and snow, programming to spawn in front of the character.
+An ice attack vfx, 3D models for spikes and snow.
 Using VFX Graph and Shader Graph in Unity **Unity 2021.3.10f1**

 ## Features